fsharp/fslang-design/RFCs/FS-1053-span.md

     member x.Count2 = count2
 ```

-Question: should we add the IsReadOnly attribute automatically when an F# struct is inferred to be readonly, or should the programmer need to make it explicit?
+TBD: should we add the IsReadOnly attribute automatically when an F# struct is inferred to be readonly, or should the programmer need to make it explicit?

 #### ByRefLike structs